 While installing a Generac® whole-home generator offers endless benefits, they are often not a feasible option for homes that do not require a large amount of power or for families looking for generators with a particular budget in mind.

 Portable generators are a cost-effective option to keep your household essentials, such as your air conditioner or refrigerator, running.
-The heavy-duty portable Generac choices Art Plumbing, AC & Electric offers will help give your family peace of mind in an emergency.
+The heavy-duty portable Generac choices Art Plumbing, Air Conditioning & Electric offers will help give your family peace of mind in an emergency.

 No matter what type of generator you decide is best for your home, it’s crucial to understand how to operate them safely and effectively.